 City Index offers 84 currency pairs for trade through the CFD trading platform MetaTrader 4.
-As below highlighted minimum spreads start from 0.5 points and margin (leverage) is 500:1.
+As below highlighted minimum spreads start from 0.5 points on EUR/USD and margin (leverage) is 30:1.
 The Forex broker offers two currency trading accounts.
 The first which is the most popular option is to trade currency as a contract for difference (CFD).
 Choosing this option allows other asset classes to be chosen that are explained below.
-The second option is to use MT4 to trade spot Forex which means you can only trade currency.
+The second option is to use MT4 to trade spot Forex, which means you can only trade currency.
 Below shows the CFD account average spreads.

-With leverage from 200:1, City Index allows trading on 21 of the leading global indices.
+With leverage from 10:1-20:1, City Index allows trading on 21 of the leading global indices.
 This included the Australia 200, UK 100, Singapore and Wall Street index.
-Fixed spreads start from 1 point with 24 hour support on offer.
+Fixed spreads start from 1 point with 24-hour support on offer.

-Short selling opportunities exist with leverage of up to 400:1 when predicting interest rate changes.
+Short selling opportunities exist with leverage up to 5:1 when predicting interest rate changes.
 This exists across the Eurodollar, Short Sterling and Euribor.
 Spreads start from 0.02 points across 15 global markets.

-Overall, parent company GAIN Capital Holdings market power allows for City Index’s work to span across a range of products from currency, indices to crypto trading.
+Overall, parent company GAIN Capital Holdings market power allows for City Index’s work to span across a range of products from currency, indices to crypto trading with affordable margin requirements.
 The main account type that allows for the full range of financial markets is the CFD account, whilst the MT4 account allows only for currency trading.
-Advanced traders are recommended to choose the CFDs account while those with MT4 trading experience may prefer the currency trading only account.
+Advanced traders are recommended to choose the CFD account, while those with MT4 trading experience may prefer the currency trading only account.
 With law variable spreads and advanced trading tools, City Index has one of the best ranges of markets of any CFD broker.

 There is no minimum deposit for City Index CFD accounts.
-There are four main ways to find an account in Australia:
+There are six main ways to fund a trading account in Australia: